 Meatballs are pretty easy to make – so quick!
-But, there’s a way to launch your meatball dinners into hyperdrive by freezing the meatballs.
+But, there’s a way to launch your meatball dinners into hyperdrive by freezing them.
 Yes, you can freeze them (gives you chills, amirite?).
 Now you know the secret to the poetically named: Make-Ahead Meatballs recipe.
 And, here’s another plus: You can please everyone at the dinner table by making these morsels for carnivores and keep a portion of the sauce meatless for those who prefer it.
-The recipe is pretty straightforward with simple seasonings that complement a variety of sauces.
-The proportions are suitable for 1 ½ pounds of ground
+How to prepare Make-Ahead Meatballs The recipe is pretty straightforward with simple seasonings that complement a variety of sauces.
+The proportions are suitable for 1

 Pack a bowl full of colorful fresh vegetables and healthy protein!

 This avocado dip comes together in 10 minutes for a delicious and healthy option!
 Serve it with tortilla chips or as a lettuce wrap for a low carb option.